Green Mountain Energy® Blog

 Practice smart energy habits.

-• Minimize heat-generating activities during the hottest parts of the day, such as cooking on the stovetop, using the over or running the dishwasher.
-Instead, hand wash dishes and use appliances like microwaves or air fryers to cook.
+• Minimize heat-generating activities during the hottest parts of the day, such as cooking on the stovetop, using the oven or running the dishwasher.
+Instead, hand-wash dishes and use appliances like microwaves or air fryers to cook.

 • Turn off lights, electronics and other appliances when not in use to reduce unnecessary heat and energy consumption.

-• Make sure all your doors and windows are securely closed when running the AC to avoid leaks and improve efficiency.
+• Ensure all your doors and windows are securely closed when running the AC to avoid leaks and improve efficiency.

-• If you have an attached garage, keep the main door closed as often as possible during hot days to keep your home cooler.
+• If you have an attached garage, keep the main door closed as often as possible during hot days to help keep your home cool.

-All that heat blazing down from the sky can make it tough to stay cool, but you can also use it to reduce your energy bills in a few creative ways.
+All that heat blazing down from the sky can make it tough to stay cool, but you can also use it to reduce your energy use in a few creative ways.

-• Take advantage of solar energy, from solar-powered phone chargers and solar ovens all the way to installing rooftop solar panels to power your home.
+• Take advantage of solar energy, from solar-powered phone chargers and ovens to installing rooftop solar panels to power your home.

-• Have barbecues instead of using your gas or electric stovetop.
+• Barbecue on your outdoor grill instead of using your gas or electric stovetop.

 Find a renewable energy plan that helps your home go green.